 If you've never made it before, Skillet Lasagna boasts all of the flavor and cheesy goodness of regular lasagna without all of the layering and the lengthy baking time.
 Instead, you combine the ingredients in a skillet and quickly cook them using a method that can only be described as Hamburger Helper-esque.

-- Scatter the uncooked pasta over the meat and pour the tomato mixture over the pasta.
-DO NOT STIR!
+- Pour the tomato mixture over the pasta but DO NOT STIR!
 Cover and bring to a simmer.

 - Reduce to a low simmer and continue to cook until the pasta is tender, stirring every 5 minutes.

-- Remove the skillet from the heat and stir in some cheese.
-Dollop with ricotta and allow to rest for a few minutes.
-Top with more Parmesan and herbs.
+- Remove the skillet from the heat and stir in mozzarella and Parmesan.

 Dinner is served!

 And that's it!
-Not only is this stovetop lasagna a perfect meal for busy weeknights, but it's so tasty (and yummy-looking) that you could happily serve it to dinner guests.
-It also makes a great, quick and easy, yet universally appealing meal to deliver to a friend, neighbor, or family member.
+Not only is this Skillet Lasagna recipe a perfect meal for busy weeknights, but it's so tasty (and impressive) that you could happily serve it to dinner guests.

 30-ish Minute Meal

 So if you like to hand grate your cheese and prefer your pasta on the tender side rather than al dente, it is totally acceptable to go a bit over the half-hour mark.
-Even if you do, I think you'll find that this recipe is still quick, still easy, and still sooooo worth the minimal effort for maximum deliciousness!
+But even if you do, I think you'll find that this recipe is still quick, still easy, and still sooooo worth the minimal effort for maximum deliciousness!

-So what type of meals do you rely on when life and schedules get crazy?
-If I'm not utilizing my slow cooker during the week, then whatever I'm making for dinner needs to take around 30 minutes.
+If I'm not utilizing my slow cooker during the week, then whatever I'm making for dinner needs to take around 30 minutes...and even better if it only dirties one dish or one pan!

-As a result, this yummy Skillet Lasagna is oft-requested at our house.
 And I'm always happy to oblige those requests...because not only is it effortless to make, but I'm quite adept at scarfing it down myself. 😉

 More Easy One-Pot Ground Beef Dinners

-30-Minute Skillet Lasagna
+30-Minute Skillet Lasagna (Easy + AMAZING)

 Ingredients